tahoma2d/tahoma2d_docs/source/interface_overview.rst

 |UI_messagecenter|

 The message center displays in a list the messages Tahoma is sending to the user.
-You can set filters on the messages showed in the window using the appropriate radio buttons, or you can clear completely the list pressing the Clear button.
+You can set filters on the messages showed in the panel using the appropriate radio buttons, or you can clear completely the list pressing the Clear button.

 .. _toolbar: